James A. Bayard (politician, born 1767): Death and legacy

 After spending several months in Europe, Bayard returned home in the summer of 1815.
-During the trip he developed an inflamed throat and became critically ill.
+During the trip, he developed an inflamed throat and became critically ill.
 He lived only five days after his return and died at Wilmington.
 He was originally buried on Bohemia Manor, in Cecil County, Maryland.
 In 1842 his remains were removed, along with those of his father-in-law, Richard Bassett, and reburied in the Wilmington and Brandywine Cemetery in Wilmington.
-Bayard was the father of two U.S. Senators, Richard H. Bayard and James A. Bayard Jr., grandfather of another, Thomas F. Bayard Sr. and great grandfather of another, Thomas F. Bayard Jr.
+Bayard was the father of two U.S. Senators, Richard H. Bayard and James A. Bayard Jr., grandfather of another, Thomas F. Bayard Sr. and great-grandfather of another, Thomas F. Bayard Jr.

 He was sometimes known as The Chevalier, the Goliath of his Party, and High Priest of the Constitution.

 Almanac

-Elections were held the first Tuesday of October.
-U.S. Representatives took office March 4 and have a two-year term.
-The General Assembly chose the U.S. Senators for six years that also began March 4.
-In this case he was initially completing the existing term, the vacancy caused by the resignation of William H. Wells.
+Elections were held on the first Tuesday of October.
+U.S. Representatives took office on March 4 and have a two-year term.
+The General Assembly chose the U.S. Senators for six years which also began on March 4.
+In this case, he was initially completing the existing term, the vacancy caused by the resignation of William H. Wells.